asaern9/CSCD312-PROJECT-MODEL-APP/README.md

 The weight is available at:

+put the downloaded weight in the bc_mod directory

 # USAGE

 1.Open the bc_model_app directory in Visual studio code( or any preferred source code editor)